lorenzulrich/Sitegeist.LostInTranslation/README.md

 * The preset option `translationStrategy` was introduced.
 There are now two auto-translation strategies
   * Strategy `once` will auto-translate the node once "on adoption", i.e. the editor switches to a different language dimension
   * Strategy `sync` will auto-translate and sync the node every time a node is updated in the default preset language
-* The node setting `options.translateOnAdoption` as been renamed to `options.automaticTranslation`
+* The node setting `options.translateOnAdoption` has been renamed to `options.automaticTranslation`
 * The new node option `options.automaticTranslation` was introduced